nologic/blog/_posts/2016-08-23-lost-touch.md

 } STEvent;
 ```

 Super simple messages!
 Just 16 bytes long.
 As we mentioned earlier, each call to send a message returns with a response.
 The response for each of the client's request will be an integer which gives the path index.
-The path index is used to identify one continues touch sequence.
-For example, if I request a touch down, I will get an ID.
-Then I will use this ID to issue a touch up which could be at a different location.
+The path index is used to identify one continuous touch sequence.
+For example, if I request a touch DOWN, I will get an ID.
+Then I will use this ID to issue a touch UP which could be at a different location.
 The size of the response message is four bytes.
+The path index in necessary to support multi-finger capability i.e. a punch zoom.

 The message processing pattern is very simple, [SimulateTouch.mm](https://github.com/iolate/SimulateTouch/blob/master/SimulateTouch.mm):